vaem-org/asset-manager/README.md

 # VAEM - Asset manager

 A tool for encoding and managing video assets

 ## Getting Started

-Start the mongo and memcached services using Docker compose:
+Start the mongo service using Docker compose:
 ```bash
 docker-compose up -d
 ```